 I never liked the idea of writing reviews, because I want to remain positive, honest, and enthusiastic.
 So for that reason I stuck to interviews, and have restricted myself to musicians who move or impress me (or both.)
 For that reason, I am selective about whom I interview.
 So given that, plus the incredibly busy schedules that musicians maintain, and the complication of living in Europe, I won’t be churning out interviews.
 In any case, I hope you enjoy the interviews, be they audio or print.

-Writing from my little village in the German Alps near the Austrian border,
+Writing from my little village in the German Alps near the Austrian border, thanks for stopping by,

 MY BOOK FOR MUSIC LOVERS